 Dr Philip Baker, Interim Head of Forensic Services

 Dr Baker undertook medical training at Oxford University and University College London, qualifying in 2001.
 He completed psychiatric training in North and East London, gaining Membership of the Royal College of Psychiatrists in 2005 and has worked as a Consultant Forensic Psychiatrist since 2009 at the John Howard Centre, predominantly within female secure and community forensic services.

 Dr Baker sat on the Local Negotiating Committee representing doctors’ interests at Trust for several years, most notably increasing consultant presence at weekends whilst ensuring safeguards for doctors’ work-life balance.
-He was appointed Associate Clinical Director for the John Howard Centre in 2016, a role in which he led a number of initiatives relating to appraisal, supervision and a reconfiguration of community services.
+He was appointed Associate Clinical Director for the John Howard Centre in 2016, and became Interim Head of Service in 2017.

 Gill Williams, Borough Director - Newham

 Gill qualified as a social worker in 1980 and apart from a brief period in child protection services, she has spent her working life in mental health services, initially as a hospital based social worker and then in integrated mental health care.
 She has practised as an Approved Social Worker (now AMHP) throughout this time.